ymyke/cardio/README.md

 # Next up

 - Add more locations
+  - Card upgrader: Upgrade a card's power or health
+    - Mabe a small and a large one?
+  - Skill transfer: Transfer the skill of a card to another.
+Sacrificing the first card
 - Add more cards
 - Refine FightLocation and Computerstrategy so the game becomes harder and harder as the rungs increase.